Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `particleTexture`

+*Read-only*.
 The path to use for the particle effect texture.

 **Returns**: